StasKnjazev/jimmy/README.md

 Buuuut it's not interactive: it takes a YAML file as input, checks if it's valid, and generates a Shell script.

+What it can do:
+- partition disks (this includes creating the partitions, formatting, mounting them, and creating the fstab file)
+- install the packages you tell it to
+- set timezone and generate locales
+- set up NetworkManager
+- prompt you for a root password

+What it can't do:
+- configure bootloaders (*yet*)
+- create and configure users (yet)
+- set up graphical environments
+- set a default shell for a user

 ## Getting started

 ### Requirements